TheProjectsGuy/FeatMF/docs/api/index.rst

 The main API of FeatMF has the following modules

-- :py:mod:`featmf` - The main module of FeatMF
+- ``featmf`` - The main module of FeatMF
+- :py:mod:`featmf.lfdd` - Local Feature Detection and Description algorithms
 - :py:mod:`featmf.templates` - Abstract classes and templates for algorithms
-- :py:mod:`featmf.utilities` - Utilities
+- :py:mod:`featmf.utilities` - Utilities (functions)